A drinking fountain that has shed its foul history…

 It owes its name, which translates as the “foul well”, to the previously putrid taste of the water, which was caused by the hydrogen sulphide dissolved in it.
 This substance was formed by bacteria from iron sulphide, which is dissolved in the mineral water.
 When the well was restored in the 1960s, the shaft was clad with clay to stop the bacteria from coming into contact with the water and largely prevent the formation of foul-smelling hydrogen sulphide.

 As the water from the Faulbrunnen is thought to have a positive effect on the liver, gall bladder and gut, it can be drunk as a remedy.
-The new location at Faulbrunnenplatz was inaugurated in February as both a tapping point and symbol of the city.
+The new stele at Faulbrunnenplatz was inaugurated in February as both a tapping point and symbol of the city.